 The Company's key management personnel, and persons connected with them, are also considered to be related parties for disclosure purposes.
 Key management personnel are defined as those individuals having authority and responsibility for planning, directing and controlling the activities of Stelco and comprise the Executive Senior Leadership Team (ESLT).
+Prior to the emergence from CCAA, the ESLT comprised of the President and General Manager, Chief Restructuring Officer and certain other members of the senior management team of the Company.
 Effective July 1, 2017, the ESLT is comprised of the Chief Executive Officer, Chief Financial Officer, Chief Operating Officer, Executive Vice-President, and General Counsel & Corporate Secretary of the Company.

-During the three and six months ended June 30, 2018, the Company recorded \$1 million and \$2 million, respectively, as an expense related to key management personnel salaries and benefits, post-employment pension, medical and termination benefits.
+During the three and six months ended June 30, 2018, Stelco recorded \$1 million and \$2 million, respectively (three and six months ended June 30, 2017 - \$1 million and \$2 million, respectively) as an expense related to key management personnel salaries and benefits, post-employment pension and medical and termination benefits.